Paid parking at Dubai Mall: How is it calculated, free areas, exemptions; all you need to know

 Your Salik account will reflect a pending parking transaction, which will be deducted from your balance as soon as you recharge your Salik account.

-Salik did not yet provide an answer to Khaleej Times about the exact violation fees.
+Salik has not yet provided an answer to Khaleej Times about the exact violation fees.
 However, if you don’t have enough credit or an active Salik tag, once Salik account is created or recharged, the pending parking fees will be deducted from it.

 No, this service is not available yet.
 It is recommended to regularly monitor your Salik account balance using Salik website and online channels, and keep it recharged to avoid falling below a certain threshold.

-Should you disagree with the parking fees, please email customerservice@salik.ae or contact 800-Salik to raise a dispute or visit one of Salik customer happiness centers.
+Should you disagree with the parking fees, please email customerservice@salik.ae or contact 800-Salik to raise a dispute or visit one of Salik customer happiness centres.

 You can purchase Salik tag online from www.salik.ae, or through Careem Quick, or any of the petrol stations across UAE.